css-zurich/ic2s2-2021-datathon/README.md

 ### Topic & Possible Questions
-Teams are free to address any question that can be addressed with the datasets provided and that are related to the impact of Covid-19 on population mobility.
+Teams are free to address any question that can be addressed with the datasets provided and that are related to Covid-19 and population mobility during the pandemic.
 We have outlined a few possible concrete example questions but those are only meant as an orientation or inspiration and should in no way limit what exactly you want to work on!

 - **Association between mobility patterns and case numbers** e.g., is a reduction in the visits to grocery stores associated with decreased covid cases within ~10-14 days?
 - **Association between public opinion and mobility changes** e.g., is there a mobility divide?
 Do we see persistent differences in terms of mobility during covid between countries?
 What are potential explanations for this?